 In Tanzania, adolescent girls and young women face persistent barriers that silence their voices and limit their potential.
 Many grow up in environments where harmful gender norms, poverty, and systemic inequalities dictate their choices.
-Teenage pregnancy remains high—24% of girls aged 15–19 are mothers or pregnant (TDHS-MIS 2022)—leading to school dropouts and fewer opportunities for economic independence.
+Teenage pregnancy remains high — 24% of girls aged 15–19 are mothers or pregnant (TDHS-MIS 2022) — leading to school dropouts and fewer opportunities for economic independence.
 Gender-based violence is widespread, with 40% of women aged 15–49 having experienced physical violence and 17% sexual violence.
-Leadership gaps also persist, as girls and young women are often excluded from decisionmaking spaces, leaving their experiences and perspectives unheard.
+Leadership gaps also persist, as girls and young women are often excluded from decision-making spaces, leaving their experiences and perspectives unheard.

-Girls Buzz is Woyomo's flagship initiative designed to respond to this reality by creating safe, supportive, and empowering spaces, both physical and digital, where girls can learn, connect, and lead.
+Girls Buzz is WOYOMO's flagship initiative designed to respond to this reality by creating safe, supportive, and empowering spaces — both physical and digital — where girls can learn, connect, and lead.
 The program focuses on amplifying girls' voices, building leadership, and nurturing agency through three core components:

 Through Girls Buzz, adolescent girls and young women gain confidence, leadership, and solidarity.
 They become changemakers challenging harmful norms, influencing their communities, and pursuing education and economic independence.

 The Health Spark Project is a youth-driven initiative that promotes Sexual and Reproductive Health and Rights (SRHR) and gender equality among adolescents in Tanzania.
-The project was created to respond to the persistent silence, stigma, and misinformation surrounding puberty, menstruation, consent, and gender-based violence—issues that continue to deny many young people, especially girls, their right to health, education, and dignity.
+The project was created to respond to the persistent silence, stigma, and misinformation surrounding puberty, menstruation, consent, and gender-based violence — issues that continue to deny many young people, especially girls, their right to health, education, and dignity.

 In Tanzania, the need for comprehensive sexuality education (CSE) is urgent.
 Studies show that 27% of girls aged 15–19 have begun childbearing, and more than 42,000 schoolgirls dropped out between 2021 and 2022 due to pregnancy.
 Many adolescents navigate puberty without accurate information or support, leading to early pregnancies, unsafe practices, and discrimination.
-Menstrual health remains a major barrier—1 in 4 girls miss school each month because they lack sanitary pads, privacy, or understanding from peers and teachers.
+Menstrual health remains a major barrier — 1 in 4 girls miss school each month because they lack sanitary pads, privacy, or understanding from peers and teachers.

 To address these challenges, Health Spark uses a peer-led, school-based approach that centers young people as leaders and educators in their own communities.
 Through participatory workshops, storytelling, and open dialogue, students learn about menstruation, puberty, consent, and gender equality in a safe and stigma-free environment.
 The project also uses media advocacy — radio, TV, and social media — to engage parents, teachers, and community leaders, encouraging collective responsibility for youth wellbeing and rights.

 Between 2023 and 2025, Health Spark reached nine schools, five in Dar es Salaam and four in Dodoma, training 30 peer educators and empowering over 2,500 students with essential SRHR knowledge.
 Beyond classrooms, 35,000 community members were reached through media campaigns, fostering wider awareness and dialogue on youth health and gender equality.
-At its core, Health Spark stands for educational and health justice because when young people are informed, confident, and supported, entire communities transform.

 The Second Chance Project is a transformative initiative dedicated to empowering teenage mothers and girls whose education has been interrupted due to early pregnancy and related social challenges.
 In many rural communities of Tanzania, including the Simiyu region, girls continue to face systemic barriers that deny them the right to education and limit their future opportunities.
 Deeply rooted gender norms, poverty, and stigma surrounding early pregnancy often result in teenage mothers being excluded from school and marginalized within their families and communities.